Here you will find information aboutthe contents of the journal,

 A recent correspondent commented that ‘the editing style is refreshing, full of common sense and in no way ponderous (unlike so many journals).’

-copies of all issues published to date are available, listed here.
+copies of all issues to volume 13 issue iii are available, listed here.

-As two issues have appeared each year since November 1988, and each volume contains four issues, the most recent (the 50th) is Vol. 13, No. 2, for April 2013.
+As two issues appeared each year, and each volume (except the last) contained four issues, the last (the 55th) was Vol. 14, No. 3, for October 2015.
 As usual, it was published on schedule.

-Details of prices and quantity discounts will be found at the head of the list of contents of back issues.
+Details of prices of back issues on paper and quantity discounts will be found at the head of the list of contents of back issues.

 Additionally, the contents of the old Mervyn Peake Peake Review (1975–1982) are listed on this site, along with details of how to buy scans of them.

 students completing a dissertation on Peake are encouraged to send in details of

 it for inclusion in the bibliography on

 Similarly, if you come across an article on Peake or a discussion of his work in a book (more than just a passing mention), please send details so that the information can be added to parts G or H of Peake in Print.